FoodyFood/virtual-cell-based-architecture/README.md

 Each tenant gets 2 cells assigned to them to increase availability and fault tolerance, this could be any number but there should be vastly more cells than there are cells per tenant.

+## Control Plane And Data Plane

+There has been some effort to isolate the control place (Cell and Tenant Management) from the data plane (Routing and Request Handling).
+It is important that the data place can continue operation in absence of the control plane.
+This decoupling will improve availability by reducing dependence.

 ## Simulated Errors And Health

 Tenant 2 is an unlucky tenant and every so often they will submit a bad request that kills the cell it is sent to.